SystemsApproach/sdn/access.rst

-are commonly called *Central Offices* in the Telco world and *Head Ends* in the cable world, but despite their names implying “centralized” and “root of the hierarchy” these sites are at the very edge of the ISP’s network; the ISP-side of the last-mile that directly connects to customers.
+are commonly called *Central Offices* in the Telco world and *Head Ends* in the cable world, but despite their names implying “centralized” and “root of the hierarchy” these sites are at the very edge of the ISP’s network—the ISP-side of the last-mile that directly connects to customers.
 The PON and RAN-based access networks are anchored in these facilities.

 Passive Optical Network
 ~~~~~~~~~~~~~~~~~~~~~~~

-A PON is a tree-structured, fiber-based network, with a single point
+A PON is a tree-structured, fiber-based network, starting with a
-starting in one of the ISP's edge sites, and fanning out to reach up
+single device in one of the ISP's edge sites, and fanning out to reach
-to 1024 homes.
-PON gets its name from the fact that the splitters are
+up to 1024 homes.
+PON gets its name from the fact that the splitters
-passive: they forward optical signals downstream and upstream without
+are passive: they forward optical signals downstream and upstream
-actively storing-and-forwarding frames.
-Framing then happens at the
+without actively storing-and-forwarding frames.
+Framing then happens
-edges, at the ISP’s premises in a device called an *Optical Line
+at the edges, at the ISP’s premises in a device called an *Optical
-Terminal* (OLT), and at the end-points in individual homes in a device
+Line Terminal* (OLT), and at the end-points in individual homes in a
-called an *Optical Network Unit* (ONU).
+device called an *Optical Network Unit* (ONU).

 :numref:`Figure %s <fig-pon>` shows an example PON, simplified to
 depict just one ONU and one OLT.
 In practice, a Central Office would